Tractor and Trailer Safari

 Wednesdays: Trips with the National Trust to the rugged coastline to see Morte Point

 Booking: To book tickets either in person at the Museum or by phoning 01271 870028 during open hours.
+Full payment taken at time of booking.
 Adults £8, Children 3yrs+ £4.
-Children 2 and under free if sitting on an adult’s lap
+Children 2 and under free if sitting on an adult’s lap.
+Well behaved dogs welcome.

 With tales of the notorious smugglers and wreckers, the role of Morte Point in World War II, and a stop to see the local residents – Atlantic seals – you will get a great understanding of how National Trust now looks after and cares for this landscape for the benefit of the local wildlife.